 Our own visit to this amazing city was because of the Centre For Asian American Media’s South Asian Film Festival.
-With our film Bachelor Girls playing in this festival, this was a fantastic opportunity to make a visit.
+With our film Bachelor Girls playing in this festival (now also playing on Netflix), this was a fantastic opportunity to make a visit.
 We were staying at the really nice Orchard Hotel on Bush Street in the Union Square district of San Francisco.
 Union Square is a modern buzzy part of the town, centrally located and connected and a great place for people watching.

 Scroll down after the photos for details.

 When to visit: San Francisco has lovely weather all year round.
 November to May is slightly rainy.
 If you plan to make an extended trip to areas around San Francisco, a few high altitude roads are shut during winters due to snow.
 So July is a good season if you want to combine SFO with Yosemite National Park.